alisdair/maximum/src/building-team-time-zone-creating-the-user-interface/index.md

 ### Component hierarchy

-Because there are multiple different times within one hour, we should group people in those time zones together.
+Because there can be multiple different time zones within one hour, that means that there can be several times in one column.
+So we need to group users in a column by their time zone.
 That means one more component, giving us the final hierarchy:

 1. Collection
 2. Column